Cyclone Gabrielle

 Severe Tropical Cyclone Gabrielle was a powerful and destructive tropical cyclone that devastated parts of the North Island of New Zealand and affected parts of Vanuatu and Norfolk Island in February 2023.
-It is the costliest tropical cyclone on record in the Southern Hemisphere, with total damage estimated to be NZ$14.5 billion (US$9.2 billion), in which NZ$3.18 billion (US$2 billion) are insurance loss.
+It is the costliest tropical cyclone on record in the Southern Hemisphere, with total damage estimated to be NZ$14.5 billion (US$9.2 billion), of which NZ$3.18 billion (US$2 billion) consisted of insured losses.
 It was also the deadliest cyclone and weather event overall to hit New Zealand since Cyclone Giselle in 1968, surpassing Cyclone Bola in 1988.
-The fifth named storm of the 2022–23 Australian region cyclone season, and the first severe tropical cyclone of the 2022–23 South Pacific cyclone season, Gabrielle was first noted as a developing tropical low on 6 February 2023, while it was located on the south of the Solomon Islands, before it was classified as a tropical cyclone and named Gabrielle by the Bureau of Meteorology.
+As the fifth named storm of the 2022–23 Australian region cyclone season and the first severe tropical cyclone of the 2022–23 South Pacific cyclone season, it was first noted as a developing tropical low on 6 February 2023, while it was located south of the Solomon Islands, before it was classified as a tropical cyclone and named Gabrielle by the Bureau of Meteorology.
 The system peaked as a Category 3 severe tropical cyclone before moving into the South Pacific basin, then transitioned into a subtropical cyclone on 11 February 2023.

 Norfolk Island was placed under a red alert as Gabrielle approached, while heavy rain and wind warnings were issued across the North Island of New Zealand.
-Existing states of emergency in Auckland and the Coromandel due to recent floods were extended, and new states of emergency were declared in other areas.
-The cyclone impacted New Zealand from 11 to 17 February, with a national state of emergency being declared on 14 February 2023.
+Existing states of emergency in Auckland and Coromandel due to the 2023 Auckland Anniversary Weekend floods were extended, and new states of emergency were declared in other areas.
+The cyclone impacted New Zealand from 11 to 17 February 2023, with a national state of emergency being declared on 14 February 2023.
 All states of emergency had been lifted by 14 March.